-Procedures: Official Rehearsals
+Procedures: Official Rehearsal

-- 2. MEET EACH COMPANY ON ARRIVAL: Meet, or have an assistant meet, each director and company as they arrive for rehearsal.
+- 1. Do Your Homework: It is important that you re-read the other sections in this Handbook prior to rehearsals and contest. - 2.
+MEET EACH COMPANY ON ARRIVAL: Meet, or have an assistant meet, each director and company as they arrive for rehearsal.
 Show them dressing rooms and places for make-up, scenery, costume, and prop storage. - 3.
 PRIOR TO STARTING REHEARSAL, REQUEST FROM EACH DIRECTOR: - a.
-Integrity Script \\ - 4.
+Integrity Script - 4.
 PRIOR TO REHEARSAL, REMIND DIRECTORS OF THE FOLLOWING: - Time scheduled for the Directors Meeting. - That only those directors and students entered online may be in the dressing room and that only directors, cast members, crew members and alternates (as allowed) may be in the stage area during set, performance and strike.
 Students designated as tech/crew must be backstage or in the lighting/sound location and not audience spectators. - That substitutions may be made in writing by the director, principal or superintendent.
 Substitute Eligibility forms are found online under "Resources and Forms."
 A letter signed by the designated administrator certifying eligibility may be used in place of the certificate. - That, if the site crew is responsible for operating lights, sound or curtain, the site crew will take their cues only from the designated person and no others.
 The site crew or timekeepers shall not make curtain or light beginning or ending cue decisions for any company. - That the use of the basic set, unit set, properties, scenery, approved additions, and items allowed under C&CR 1033 (c) (2) (F) (i-v) shall be fully disclosed at rehearsal. - That entrances or action through the auditorium is permitted so long as it is safe and there is nothing that requires the audience to perform with the actor.
 The Contest Manager shall make any decision concerning the use of the basic set and that decision shall be final. - That special approval items shall not be shared with other companies. - That cell phones or other electronic communications devices shall not be allowed in the backstage areas, except as allowed under rules.
 Light and sound spaces are considered backstage and offstage. - 5.
 During the Rehearsal